-In case PDS determines a cooperative agreement is the most appropriate funding mechanism, the U.S. Embassy will have substantial involvement in the project planning and execution.
+In case the Public Diplomacy Section (PDS) determines a cooperative agreement is the most appropriate funding mechanism, the U.S. Embassy may be more actively involved in the project execution and anticipate having moderate to substantial involvement once the award has been made.
 Examples of substantial involvement include: 1) Approval of experts or speakers selected to lead portions of a training; 2) Approval of training curriculum to be used for workshops; 3) Involvement in the selection of participants or program venues; 4) Approval of promotional materials drafted for public dissemination, release to the media, and/or social media publication.